Beer in Asia: British India

-In the late-1820s, Edward Abraham Dyer moved from England to set up the first brewery in India (later incorporated as Dyer Breweries in 1855) at Kasauli in the Himalayan Mountains.
-The Kasauli brewery launched India's and Asia's first beer, Lion, which was in great demand by thirsty British administrators and troops stationed in the heat of India.
-The brewery was later incorporated as Dyer Breweries in 1855.
-Lion was much appreciated as a beer, and one famous poster featured a satisfied British Tommy declaring, "as good as back home!".
-The company still exists and is known as Mohan Meakin Limited, which today manages a large group of companies involved in many industries.
+Edward Dyer moved from England to set up the first brewery in India (later incorporated as Dyer Breweries in 1855) at Kasauli in the Himalayan Mountains.
+The Kasauli brewery launched India's and Asia's first beer, Lion, which was in great demand by British administrators and troops stationed in the heat of India, one famous poster featured a satisfied British Tommy declaring, "as good as back home!".

 The brewery was soon shifted to nearby Solan, close to the British summer capital Shimla, as there was an abundant supply of fresh springwater there.
 The Kasauli brewery site was converted to a distillery, which Mohan Meakin Ltd. still operate.
-Dyer set up more breweries at Shimla, Murree Murree Brewery, Rawalpindi, Mandalay, Quetta and acquired interests in the Ootacamund Brewery (south India).
+Dyer set up more breweries at Shimla, Murree, Rawalpindi, Mandalay, Quetta and acquired interests in the Ootacamund Brewery (South India).

 Another entrepreneur, H G Meakin, moved to India and bought the old Shimla and Solan Breweries from Edward Dyer and added more at Ranikhet, Dalhousie, Chakrata, Darjeeling, Kirkee and Nuwara Eliya (Ceylon).
 After the First World War, the Meakin and Dyer breweries merged and in 1937, when Burma was separated from India, the company was restructured with its Indian assets as Dyer Meakin Breweries, a public company on the London Stock Exchange.

 Following Indian independence, N.N.
 Mohan raised funds and travelled to London where he acquired a majority stake in Dyer Meakin Breweries.
 He took over management of the company in 1949 and built new breweries at Lucknow, Ghaziabad and Khopoli (near Bombay).
 The company name was changed to Mohan Meakin Breweries in 1967.

 On the death of N.N.
 Mohan in 1969, his eldest son Colonel V.R.
 Mohan took over as managing director.
 He introduced a number of new products that are brand leaders today, but died in 1973 soon after taking the helm.
 In the 1970s the manufacturing activities of the company were diversified into other fields including breakfast cereals, fruit juices, and mineral water under the leadership of Brigadier Kapil Mohan (Col. V.R.
 Mohan's brother).
 Subsequently, the word "brewery" was dropped from the company name in 1982 to remove the impression that the company was engaged only in beer making.
 New breweries were built during the 1970s and 1980s at Chandigarh, Madras, Nepal, and Kakinada near Hyderabad.

 Today, Mohan Meakin's principal brands are Old Monk rum and Golden Eagle beer.
 Its other products include Diplomat Deluxe, Colonel's Special, Black Knight, Meakin 10,000, Summer Hall and Solan No 1 whiskies, London Dry and Big Ben gins, and Kaplanski vodka.
 Asia's original beer, Lion, is still sold in northern India.